Per-campaign ecom revenue attribution. Surfaces high-engagement campaigns that don’t convert (broken CTA or wrong audience).

 At a glance

 A per-campaign table that joins each Mailchimp campaign’s engagement (sends, opens, clicks) with the store revenue it actually drove over a 90-day window.
-This is a cross-channel card: the engagement comes from Mailchimp, the revenue comes from your store via the ecom integration, and the value is in reading the two together.
+This is a cross-platform card: the engagement comes from Mailchimp, the revenue comes from your store via the ecom integration, and the value is in reading the two together.
 The most important pattern this card surfaces is the high-engagement, low-revenue campaign, a send that earned a great open and click rate but almost no store revenue.
 That gap is a diagnosis, not just a data point: it means either the click destination was broken (a dead CTA, a wrong link, an out-of-stock product), or the audience was wrong (engaged people who were never going to buy this), or the offer did not survive contact with the checkout (a price or shipping surprise).
 A campaign that engages but does not convert is wasted reach and a fixable leak.
 The card lets the marketing team rank by revenue while also catching the campaigns whose engagement promised revenue that never arrived.

 Calculation